aaronpalmerr/Pong-Imitation/README.md

-This repository is for my first Java game I created without a tutorial.
+This program replicates the classic Atari video game Pong, created by Allan Alcorn.

-This game replicates the classic Pong video game created by Allan Alcorn.
+It's the first Java game I created without a step-by-step tutorial.